chocolatey-community/chocolatey-packages/CONTRIBUTING.md

 ### 1.1.13 Chocolatey compatibility

-Packages is expected to be compatible with the chocolatey version available 12 months ago.
+Packages are expected to be compatible with the Chocolatey version available 12 months ago.
-If a later version of chocolatey is required, then a dependency on the earliest version compatible with the package must be added.
+If a later version of Chocolatey is required, then a dependency on the earliest version compatible with the package must be added.

 ## 1.2 Metadata